PDXperience/PDXperience/README.md

 To remove an attraction from your itinerary, send a DELETE request to the above URL.
 The poiId specified in the URL is the \_id of the attraction that you want to remove.
-The response will contain the complete updated information for your account.
+The response will contain the complete updated information for your account, reflecting the removed item from your itinerary(savedPoi).

 ### Adding a Star Rating to an Attraction